 14. Call of Duty: Black Ops DS

 COD Black Ops on DS is a surprisingly fun handheld COD experience.
 Modern warfare mobilized showed that the DS could handle a barebones port of the console COD experience.
 Black Ops DS further proved this point by following a unique story set in the same Black Ops universe.
 They were even able to sprinkle in multiplayer and the Zombies mode.
 It’s not the full COD experience, but it’ll do in a pinch

 People really hated this one, huh?

-For this outing, Activision commissioned academy award-nominated screenplay writer Stephen Gaghan to write the story.
-The game starts with nuclear fallout in the middle east and takes place in a near-future where “Ghost” soldiers exist as a mixture of special forces and CIA agents.
+For this outing, Activision commissioned Academy Award-nominated screenplay writer Stephen Gaghan to write the story.
+The game starts with nuclear fallout in the Middle East and takes place in the near-future where “Ghost” soldiers exist as a mixture of special forces and CIA agents.
 It all plays a little like a bad Tom Clancy novel, but it’s not too wild for Call of Duty.

 Call of Duty WWII felt like a love letter to the original Call of Duty titles.
 After an exhausting run of futuristic titles, starting with Ghosts and ending with Infinite Warfare, WWII was a breath of fresh air.

 It’s clear to see that Sledgehammer Games has a fondness for the COD of old and did its best to tell an emotional story set during one of the world’s darkest times.
 Those who have played it no doubt remember the epilogue that required the player to walk through an empty concentration camp.